-As we welcome you all back to Healing Manor Hotel and The Pig and Whistle, we want to ensure that we can keep all of our customers and team safe.
+As we welcome you to Healing Manor Hotel and The Pig and Whistle, we want to ensure that we can keep all of our customers and team safe.

 We have implemented guidance for bookings and future visits and we ask that you take some time to read these and get in touch if you have any questions.